 A reflection of the widespread lawlessness of Scottish society at this time.
 So no timber-framed ‘hall-style’ house for me then.

-If you think renovation is a modern concept think again.
+If you think renovation or stone restoration is a modern concept think again.
 The island of Bute on the west coast of Scotland boasts one of the most amazing restoration projects I have ever seen.
 Mount Stuart House was transformed before: and after:

-Well worth a visit, with ‘wow’ factors galore, from the overall magnificence (decadence?) of the interior to the detail of the decorated brass door hinges, individually designed according to the purpose of the room in which they are used!
+Well worth a visit, with ‘wow’ factors galore, from the overall magnificence (decadence?) of the interior to the detail of the decorated brass door hinges (not to mention the oak internal doors – Ukoakdoors now making similar ones), individually designed according to the purpose of the room in which they are used!

 But now, as then, if you have enough money you can build almost anything, anywhere.